 - Remote controls that allowed for synchronized lifting

-One of the customer’s main problems was their use of air-powered hoists.
+The customer’s first main problem was their use of air-powered hoists.
 While this type of equipment has its benefits, it is very difficult to coordinate the lifting of two air hoist units at the same speed.
-This facility was using air hoists because the previously manufactured product required spark-resistant equipment.
+This facility was using air hoists because a previously manufactured product required spark-resistant equipment.
 However, they had long since switched their production and the environment was no longer hazardous.
 Therefore, electric chain hoists were the first recommended change, and we supplied the Harrington NER.

 Secondly, we recommended variable frequency drives for better control of the hoists.
 The hoist manufacturer added the drives to modify and set two speed points.
 Variable frequency drives, or VFD’s, are a technology that can change a standard, single-speed hoist to create multi-speed functionality.
 More importantly, VFD’s allow a “soft start” and a smoother lift.
 Shupper-Brickle programmed the VFD’s so that the hoists lifting either side of the roll in this application moved at the same speed.

 The most important improvement to the customer’s system was the addition of synchronized remote controls, and we supplied a Laird ™ Remtron® Command Pro® Handheld Transmitters.
 In reviewing the application, it was evident a single controller for all three hoists used in the space would give the operator maximum freedom and flexibility.
 Further, the operator needed the flexibility to control each hoist individually or operate them in tandem.
 While many hoist remotes on the market can operate more than one hoist in the production space, this need for synchronized lifting is unusual and the challenge was accepted by Laird's engineering department in Warren, Ohio.